I have a confession to make.

 I was once a really bad procrastinator.

-I was the person who always waited till the day before essays were due at university to get them done.
+Growing up I was the person who always waited till the day before assignments were due to get them done.
 Not intentionally, of course.
 It was just that I had to rewatch the entire season of Friends for the millionth time.
 Just one more episode and I’ll get back to work, I’d tell myself.
 But as you know, it was never one episode, it was ten… or a season.

 I know, I know, it’s my own fault but I just couldn’t snap out of my bad habits.
 And I tried a lot of things.
 But that’s when a friend introduced me to the Pomodoro Technique.

 Developed by Francesco Cirillo in the late 1980s, the time management method is so ridiculously simple to follow that it can be mastered by anyone on anything.

 Here’s how it works: When faced with a task or just your average work day, break down the work into timed intervals of 25 minute chunks (named pomodoros after the tomato-shaped timer that Cirillo used as a university student) separated by short breaks.

 The method is genius in that it asks you to work with the time you actually have – instead of feeling like you have an endless amount of time to get things done (“I’ll just work into the night to finish this”), you feel the sense of urgency in getting things accomplished in the time you set yourself.

 Plus, instead of dreading the hours of hard or monotonous work that’s to come, you know you only have to focus for half an hour before you get rewarded with a break.